eidoriantan/messenger-translator/README.md

 translate the messages.

-The webhook was hosted, built and served at [Heroku](https://heroku.com) and uses [restdb.io](https://restdb.io) to manage online database through their very helpful API.
+The webhook was hosted, built and served at [Heroku](https://heroku.com) and uses MySQL Server to manage user databases.

 **Note:** This is a close-sourced repository to provide secure services, backup, and to maintain the project easily.
 If you are a developer, please do not copy